Frequently Asked Questions

 Q. What type of counseling is available for my family?
 Because kidney transplant operations are both complex and are a family affair, patients and members of their families need intensive instruction and education so that the new kidney remains healthy.
 Family members are intimately involved in the care process, including decision-making and follow-up lifestyle changes.
 The kidney transplant coordinator instructs patients and their families concerning medications and encourages needed lifestyle changes.
 The coordinators are available 24 hours a day to answer questions and serve as a liaison between patients, referring physicians and the kidney transplant team.
 Back to Top

-Q. What are they symptoms if my body starts rejecting the new kidney?
+Q. What are the symptoms if my body starts rejecting the new kidney?
 Rejection can cause various symptoms and not all people react the same way.
-It may cause changes in your urine and blood chemistries, sudden weight gain, increase in blood pressure, headaches, fever, decreased urine output, a tender or swollen kidney, increased swelling of hands and feel, and a vague feeling of a loss of well-being.
+It may cause changes in your urine and blood chemistries, sudden weight gain, increase in blood pressure, headaches, fever, decreased urine output, a tender or swollen kidney, increased swelling of hands and feet, and a vague feeling of a loss of well-being.
 Rejection episodes are identified by doing blood chemistries along with ultrasound and renogram/renal scans of the transplanted kidney.
 Sometimes a biopsy is necessary.
 Episodes are treated with medications aimed at preventing and combating rejection of your kidney.
 Back to Top

 Q. How will my transplant operation be paid for?
 A kidney transplant is expensive.
 Fortunately, the kidney transplant program is approved by Medicare, and Medicare usually pays for most of the surgery and follow-up medications.
 Additional sources of payment include private insurance and the patient's personal funds.
 Our transplant social worker and financial coordinator will work with you according to your individual situation.
 There are programs available to help pay for uncovered medical costs and other funding sources may be available for patients with special needs.
 Back to Top

 Q. Will I have to take medications the rest of my life?
-Yes, medications like Prograf, Myfortic and steroids (which are called immunosuppressants) are used to protect donor organs from being attacked by your immune system.
+Yes, medications like Prograf, Rapamune and Myfortic and steroids (which are called immunosuppressants) are used to protect donor organs from being attacked by your immune system.
 These medications need to be taken for as long as the new kidney functions.
 Transplant recipients also need to maintain lifelong follow-up with doctors.
 Before you leave the hospital, the transplant team will make certain that you fully understand what your medications are for, and how and when to take them.
 Back to Top

 Q. How important is it that I take the medications?
 It is very important to take your medications exactly as your doctor prescribes them.
 Skipping a dose or stopping medication can have serious consequences and can even lead to rejection.
 If you are having problems with your medications, talk with your doctor or see the transplant coordinator.
 Don't make changes on your own.
 Back to Top